How To Lay Fake Grass On Concrete Surface

 If you haven’t lay the concreate yet then, remember to apply an ever so slight slope to the area to allow water to drain.
 Remember the point above, leave the drainage gaps in the glue on the correct side.

-If you have further questions regarding laying synthetic grass onto concrete surface or any application, then don’t hesitate to chat with us online or contact our experts who will be delighted to help you out!
+If you have further questions regarding laying synthetic grass in Brisbane onto concrete surface or any application, then don’t hesitate to chat with us online or contact our experts who will be delighted to help you out!